 How long does the Lares Trek take?

-The Lares Trek is a 3-day hike and covers a total distance of 38 km (24 miles).
-The trek is challenging but incredibly rewarding, and you'll experience traditional Peruvian culture firsthand.
+The Lares Trek is a 3-day hike covering a total distance of 38 km (24 miles).
+It is challenging but incredibly rewarding, and you'll experience traditional Peruvian culture firsthand.

 How long does the Short Inca Trail take?

-The Short Inca Trail to Machu Picchu takes 1 day to hike and covers 16 km (10 miles).
+The Short Inca Trail to Machu Picchu is 16 km (10 miles) long and takes one day to complete.

 How to prepare for either trek?